forax/design-pattern-reloaded/README.md

 - [decorator](src/main/java/decorator) dynamically adds behavior to an existing object
 - [factory](src/main/java/factory) abstracts the creation of objects
 - [memoizer](src/main/java/memoizer) caches the result of a computation to avoid multiple re-computations of the same value
-- [monad](src/main/java/monad) wraps multiple disjoint states into a common API
+- [monad](src/main/java/monad) wraps multiple disjoint states under a common API
 - [observer](src/main/java/observer) de-couples codes by pushing the values from an object to another one
 - [proxy](src/main/java/decorator) see [decorator](src/main/java/decorator)
 - [railwayswitch](src/main/java/railwayswitch) abstracts a cascade of if ... else